PINTO0309/onnx2tf/README.md

     Disable GroupConvolution and replace it with SeparableConvolution for output to saved_model format.

+  -ebu, --enaable_batchmatmul_unfold
+    BatchMatMul is separated batch by batch to generate a primitive MatMul.

   -rari64, --replace_argmax_to_reducemax_and_indicies_is_int64
     Replace ArgMax with a ReduceMax.
 The returned indicies are int64.
     Only one of replace_argmax_to_reducemax_and_indicies_is_int64